statful/statful-client-vertx/README.md

     /user_uuid_/update

 #####Notes
-Please keep in mind that we are applying the regexes to all urls so the more regexes you want to apply the heavier the execution will be.
+Please keep in mind that we are applying the regex to all urls so the more refex you want to apply the heavier the execution will be.

 ## Limitations
 Currently only supports UDP transport